CaptainGoatee/CustomHelperApp/README.md

 A comprehensive help and guidance application for the California Roleplay FiveM server, integrated with the lb-phone framework.

+This is specifically made for CaliRP but can easily be forked and changed.

 ## Description

 This resource adds a custom app to the lb-phone that provides new players with essential information about: